centria/console/docs/part1.md

 Add the repository as a remote to your project.
 If you did the previous exercise, use an SSH address, otherwise use HTTPS.</p>

+*NOTICE!* Here you will get the repository address!
+You can find it in your browser address bar, and it is in format **https://github.com/username/repository**, where username is your GitHub username, and repository is the name of the repository you have just created.

 ### Publishing